Explore key principles of UK immigration and asylum law, including the legal frameworks, rights and issues shaping migration and protection.

 Who is it for?

-Taught at introductory level, the Immigration Law course is ideal for those wishing to understand the legalities of immigration and asylum issues, for professional or personal reasons.
+This introductory course is ideal for anyone seeking to understand UK immigration and asylum law, whether for professional development, personal interest or future study.

 Find out more about our Law courses